apache/druid/docs/operations/api-reference.md

 An example workflow for this is:
 1. Submit your ingestion task.
 2. Repeatedly poll the Overlord's task API ( `/druid/indexer/v1/task/{taskId}/status`) until your task is shown to be successfully completed.
-3. Poll the datasource loadstatus API (`/druid/coordinator/v1/datasources/{dataSourceName}/loadstatus`) with `forceMetadataRefresh=true` once.
+3. Poll the below datasource loadstatus API (`/druid/coordinator/v1/datasources/{dataSourceName}/loadstatus`) with `forceMetadataRefresh=true` once.
 If there are segments not yet loaded, continue to step 4, otherwise you can now query the data.
-4. Repeatedly poll the datasource loadstatus API (`/druid/coordinator/v1/datasources/{dataSourceName}/loadstatus`) with `forceMetadataRefresh=false`.
+4. Repeatedly poll the below datasource loadstatus API (`/druid/coordinator/v1/datasources/{dataSourceName}/loadstatus`) with `forceMetadataRefresh=false`.
 Continue polling until all segments are loaded.
 Once all segments are loaded you can now query the data.

 ##### GET

 * `/druid/coordinator/v1/datasources/{dataSourceName}/loadstatus?forceMetadataRefresh={boolean}&interval={myInterval}`

-Returns the percentage of segments actually loaded in the cluster versus segments that should be loaded in the cluster for the given datasource over the given interval (or last 2 weeks if interval is not given).
-Setting `forceMetadataRefresh` to true (the default) will force the coordinator to poll latest segment metadata from the metadata store.
-If all segments have been loaded or no used segments are found for the given inputs, this API returns 100% as the value.
+Returns the percentage of segments actually loaded in the cluster versus segments that should be loaded in the cluster for the given datasource over the given interval (or last 2 weeks if interval is not given). `forceMetadataRefresh` is required to be set.
+Setting `forceMetadataRefresh` to true will force the coordinator to poll latest segment metadata from the metadata store.
+Setting `forceMetadataRefresh` to false will use the metadata cached on the coordinator from the last force/periodic refresh.
+If no used segments are found for the given inputs, this API returns `204 No Content`

  * `/druid/coordinator/v1/datasources/{dataSourceName}/loadstatus?simple&forceMetadataRefresh={boolean}&interval={myInterval}`

 Returns the number of segments left to load until segments that should be loaded in the cluster are available for the given datasource over the given interval (or last 2 weeks if interval is not given).
-This does not include replica of segments.
-Setting `forceMetadataRefresh` to true (the default) will force the coordinator to poll latest segment metadata from the metadata store.
-If no used segments found for the given inputs, this API returns 0 as the value.
+This does not include replica of segments. `forceMetadataRefresh` is required to be set.
+Setting `forceMetadataRefresh` to true will force the coordinator to poll latest segment metadata from the metadata store.
+Setting `forceMetadataRefresh` to false will use the metadata cached on the coordinator from the last force/periodic refresh.
+If no used segments are found for the given inputs, this API returns `204 No Content`

 * `/druid/coordinator/v1/datasources/{dataSourceName}/loadstatus?full&forceMetadataRefresh={boolean}&interval={myInterval}`

 Returns the number of segments left to load in each tier until segments that should be loaded in the cluster are all available for the given datasource over the given interval (or last 2 weeks if interval is not given).
-This include replica of segments.
-Setting `forceMetadataRefresh` to true (the default) will force the coordinator to poll latest segment metadata from the metadata store.
-If no used segments found for the given inputs, this API returns empty map.
+This include replica of segments. `forceMetadataRefresh` is required to be set.
+Setting `forceMetadataRefresh` to true will force the coordinator to poll latest segment metadata from the metadata store.
+Setting `forceMetadataRefresh` to false will use the metadata cached on the coordinator from the last force/periodic refresh.
+If no used segments are found for the given inputs, this API returns `204 No Content`

 #### Metadata store information